Last week, we received the following email regarding the importance of the translation and localization methodology:

 - Clarity: Make sure that the source documents are clear and accurate, keeping them simple and straight to the point.

 - Efficiency: Eliminate obsolete and redundant information and minimize changes when unnecessary.
-Obsolete and redundant info is detrimental to the user’s ability to use the product and increases the cost of the initial localization.
+Obsolete and redundant info is detrimental to the user’s ability to use the product.
+It also increases the cost of the initial localization.
 Unnecessary changes will increase the costs of future localization updates.

-- Consistency: Accurate and consistent use of terminology, particularly when there is a software component that is also localized, will greatly improve the quality of the product and expedites the process of localization.
+- Consistency: Accurate and consistent use of terminology is important!
+This is particularly true when there is a software component that you want to localize.
+It will greatly improve the quality of the product and expedites the process of localization.
 Both your users and translators will thank you when your text and terminology are broadly consistent.

 In our 16 years in business we’ve translated all sorts of documentation, from the well written to the mangled.
-At times, our translators find themselves in the position to clarify, correct and edit the source text before they can correctly translate it, a task best performed by a technical writer once, than by an entire translation team multiplied by the number of needed languages!
+Often, our translators find themselves in the position to clarify, correct and edit the source text before they can correctly translate it.
+It is a task the author should perform once, rather than all the translators needed for every language!

 Follow these three simple rules and you will be doing a great favor not only to your local users, but also to international ones.
 Meanwhile, delegate the challenge of keeping track of changing document translation to your localization’s team tools, processes and methodologies.
 And by the way, if they won’t handle text reuse efficiently, hire someone that will!